ABOUT THE EVENT

 - Efficient use of poultry manure

-TRACK 17 Agriculture and Environment: Relating environmental concerns into the Agricultural Policy aims to minimise the threat of environmental degradation and increasing the sustainability of agro-ecosystems.
-The links between the richness of the natural environment and farming practices are complex so the need to consider them equally at any step is must.
-The impact of farming practices on environment can thus be either means-based or effect-based.
+TRACK 17 Agriculture and Environment: Relating environmental concerns into the Agricultural Policy tends to minimize the threat of environmental degradation and increasing the sustainability of agro-ecosystems.
+The links between the profusion of the natural environment and farming enactments are complex so the need to consider them equally at any step is a must.
+The impact of farming practices on the environment can thus be either means-based or effect-based.

 - Global warming & agriculture